PaurushVishnoi/Elinvar/README.md

 ## Execution ##
 1. Clone the repository https://github.com/PaurushVishnoi/Elinvar.git or download the repo and extract it<br />
 2. Open [elinvar.py](elinvar.py) and execute the file to see the results. <br />
 4. Check the results on the terminal.
-The results can also be verified in the video [Recording_testcase_passed.avi](Recording_testcase_passed.avi) for better validation.
+The results can also be verified in the video [demo.wmv](demo.wmv) for better validation.